petersenpeter/CellExplorer/docs/interface/interface.md

 ### Introduction
-The interface consists of 4-9 main plots, where the top row is dedicated to population level representations of the cells and the other plots are [selectable and customizable plots for individual cells](https://github.com/petersenpeter/Cell-Explorer/wiki/Single-cell-plot-options) (including variations of waveforms, ACGs, ISIs, CCGs, PSTHs, response curves and firing rate maps).
+The interface consists of 4-9 main plots, where the top row is dedicated to population level representations of the cells and the other plots are [selectable and customizable plots for individual cells](/interface/single-cell-plot-options/) (including variations of waveforms, ACGs, ISIs, CCGs, PSTHs, response curves and firing rate maps).
 The surrounding interface consists of 7 panels placed on either side of the graphs: On the right side there is a navigation panel, cell assignment panel, display settings panel, and on the left side a plot selection panel, color group panel and a table with cell metrics.
 The panels are described in details below.
 Further there is a text field for custom text filter, a message log and figure legends.
-There are [[https://github.com/petersenpeter/Cell-Explorer/wiki/Keyboard-shortcuts][keyboard shortcuts]] that allow you to quickly navigate your data.
+There are [keyboard shortcuts](http://localhost:4000/interface/keyboard-shortcuts/) that allow you to quickly navigate your data.
 Press H in the cell Explorer to learn Keyboard shortcuts.

 ### Navigation and cell selection
 The Navigation panel allows you can navigate and select which cell to display.